 Fanfare Magazine's review of COLLOQUY described Friedman as "a composer who has mastered his craft", and whose "music successfully combines accessibility with artistic integrity, lyricism with abstraction, and abundant heart with refined design."

 View the documentary video on the making of My Heart's Friend from the CD COLLOQUY here.

-"Butterfly", a cantata for orchestra and soloists, based on a setting of poems by children incarcerated in the Terezin concentration camp, will have its world premiere at Trinity Lutheran Seminary, in Columbus, Ohio, November 9, 2014.
+"Butterfly", a cantata for orchestra and soloists, based on a setting of poems by children incarcerated in the Terezin concentration camp, had its world premiere at Trinity Lutheran Seminary, in Columbus, Ohio, November 9, 2014.

-The work, in commemoration of Kristallnacht, will be conducted by Gary William Friedman.
-Cantor Jack Chomsky of Congregation Tifereth Israel, will be the baritone soloist.
+The work, in commemoration of Kristallnacht, was conducted by Gary William Friedman, with baritone soloist, Cantor Jack Chomsky of Congregation Tifereth Israel.